sharetribe/flex-docs/src/docs/background/payments-overview/index.md

   [test payment methods](https://stripe.com/docs/testing#payment-intents-api)
   with those test keys.
 In production with real payment methods, you will need to use the keys starting with `sk_live` and `pk_live`.
-Also check that the keys you are using match the keys in the Stripe Dashboard.
+Also check that the keys you are using match the keys in Stripe Dashboard.
   You can "roll" i.e. refresh the keys if necessary and enter the new keys &mdash; they will still be connected to the same Stripe platform account.

 - If you get your Stripe integration working to the point that you get an error message from Stripe, it is useful to take a moment to check